-9.6.4 DL RS power
+9.6.4 OTA DL RS power

 For E-UTRA, DL RS power is the resource element power of the Downlink Reference Symbol.

 The absolute DL RS power is indicated on the DL-SCH.
 The OTA absolute accuracy is defined as the maximum deviation between the DL RS power indicated on the DL-SCH and the DL RS power of each E-UTRA carrier within the OTA coverage range.